CS-SI/eodag/README.rst

 =====

-EODAG (Earth Observation Data Access Gateway) is a command line tool and a plugin-oriented Python framework for searching, crunching and downloading remote sensed images (mainly from satellite systems).
+EODAG (Earth Observation Data Access Gateway) is a command line tool and a plugin-oriented Python framework for searching, crunching and downloading remote sensed images (mainly from satellite images providers).

 You can search and download satellite products:

 * through the embedded cli:

     .. code-block:: bash
         eodag search --conf user.conf.yaml \
                      --geometry 1 43 2 44 \
                      --startTimeFromAscendingNode 2018-01-01 \